 Panama is another country that also celebrates the Posadas festivity on the days that precede December 24.
 However, the peak moment of Christmas in Panama is the Misa del Gallo midnight mass, followed by dinner with family and friends.

-During the holiday season, nativities, wreaths, lights and Christmas trees decorate Panama City’s neighborhoods that compete for the best ornamental creations.
+During the holiday season, nativities, wreaths, lights and Christmas trees decorate Panama City’s neighbourhoods that compete for the best ornamental creations.
 Christmas markets that sell lovely handicrafts are also commonplace.